Rein1n/nauticashell/README.md

 #### Suggest Some Stuff!

-Email me at shadow@sly-fox.ml if you have suggestions!
+Email me at titaniumnetwork.official@gmail.com if you have suggestions!

 #
 Property of TitaniumNetwork.
 You have permission to modify, however we require that you leave it open-source AND to credit us since many components of TitaniumPhoenix are open-source.